ssvlabs/ssv/docs/LOGS.md

 <br>
 <br>

+# SSV - Logging

+This document describes the logging standards and strategies used in ssv node.

-# Logs for Operators
+## Logs for Operators

 In order to minimize clutter, SSV periodically logs statistics at every slot and epoch.

+Errors in logs can be of the following types:
+* `ERROR` - means the operator should take action
+* `WARN` - means the operator should pay attention

 For example:

 ```log
 INFO  Epoch started  {epoch: 1, duties: {proposals: 3, attestations: 2170, sync_committee: 3072}}
 ERROR  Failed to submit sync committee message  {error: "rpc error: code = Unavailable desc = connection error"}